 Construction of the Build Alternatives would require the temporary shutdown of utility lines (i.e., water, sewer, electricity, or gas), to coordinate safe relocation, protection, or extension.
 PUE-IAMF#2 through PUE-IAMF#4 will ensure that construction of the Palmdale to Burbank Project Section is coordinated or phased to minimize or eliminate utility service disruption time and ensure that temporary utility conflicts and/or relocations would not result in lengthy and harmful interruption of service.
 The potential for accidental disruption of utility systems during construction would be low for all six Build Alternatives, owing to established practices of utility identification and notification that have been included as part of the Palmdale to Burbank Project Section (PUE-IAMF#3 and PUE-IAMF#4).
 Utility maintenance access would be permitted by the Authority to local service providers for utilities reinforced within the HSR right-of-way.
 While the total number of potential utility line conflicts would differ between the Build Alternatives (Table 3.6-14), the planned temporary disruption of utility services, and planned relocation and encasement of utility lines, would not have a different effect to residents and businesses when comparing the Build Alternatives.
-PUE-MM#2 will require that the Authority coordinate with AVEK to reconfigure the Acton Water Treatment Plant to ensure that the facility will remain operable during and after construction, mitigating impacts due to interruption of service.
+For Build Alternatives SR14A, E1A, and E2A, which require reconfiguring the Acton Water Treatment Plant, PUE-MM#2 will require that the Authority coordinate with AVEK to ensure that the facility will remain operable during and after construction, mitigating impacts due to interruption of service.
 Construction of the six Build Alternatives would be coordinated or phased to minimize or eliminate utility service disruption time.